Skip to main content

 We recommend using a context manager as shown below.

-These methods return completely localized context managers.
-Accordingly, attributes of one batch such as failed_objects and failed_references will not be included in any subsequent calls.
+These methods return a new context manager for each batch.
+Attributes that are returned from one batch, such as failed_objects or failed_references, are not included in any subsequent calls.

 import weaviate